alexey-v-paramonov/sc_website/content/en/docs/system/backup.md

 4. Navigate to `cd /opt/bin` on the server console.
 5. Run: `python3 sc_backup.pyc` - command to restore the backups.
 In case of errors, you will be able to see them in the console.
 6. If the domain is also moving, change the old IP address to a new one in the DNS settings of the domain and wait for the domain to transfer (it may take several hours)
-7. Setup the domain name for the radio using the `cd /opt/bin && ./change_host` command
+7. Set up the domain name for the radio using the `cd /opt/bin && ./change_host` command.
 8. Run `cd /opt/bin && ./ssl_enable` to set up an SSL certificate.
 9. Run the update script: `bash <(curl -s https://streaming.center/dist/update.sh)`
 10. Uncomment the lines in the `/etc/crontab' file that were commented out in step 2.